ava-labs/teleporter/contracts/src/Teleporter/upgrades/README.md

 ## Managing a TeleporterUpgradeable dApp

+dApps that implement `TeleporterUpgradeable` automatically use the latest Teleporter version registered with the `TeleporterRegistry`.
+Interaction with underlying `TeleporterMessenger` versions can be managed by setting the minimum Teleporter version, and pausing and unpausing specific versions.

 ### Managing the Minimum Teleporter version

 The `TeleporterUpgradeable` contract constructor saves the Teleporter registry in a state variable used by the inheriting dApp contract, and initializes a `minTeleporterVersion` to the highest `TeleporterMessenger` version registered in `TeleporterRegistry`. `minTeleporterVersion` is used to allow dApp's to specify the Teleporter versions allowed to interact with it.